Omar6688/wallet_tracker/README.md

 - Deletion requires confirmation and redirects back to the list.
 - Secured with authentication to prevent unauthorized access.

+#### Footer and Social Links
+- A professional footer appears at the bottom of every page.
+- Includes copyright information.
+- Social media icons (Facebook, Instagram, LinkedIn) are added using Font Awesome.
+- Responsive and styled to match the overall color theme.

 #### Templates and Base Layout
 - Uses a `base.html` template with consistent header, messages, and styling.
 - All pages extend this base to maintain visual consistency.